docQodly/docs/docs/studio/rendering.md

 In the case of Qodly Studio, rendering takes a different path compared to conventional web development.
 Here's how it works:

-- **Design and Configuration**: Users initiate the Page creation process within **Qodly Studio** by arranging components, mapping datasources to these components, and configuring event-driven behaviors.
+- **Design and Configuration**: Users initiate the Page creation process within **Qodly Studio** by arranging components, mapping qodlysources to these components, and configuring event-driven behaviors.
 This design phase captures the form's layout and desired functionality.

 - **JSON Representation**: Instead of generating conventional HTML code, **Qodly Studio** encapsulates the entire Page, including layout, data connections, and event-driven logic, in a structured JSON file.
 This JSON file serves as the representation of the Page.